 However, it is important to note that scientists are still learning about how ashwagandha works.
 It appears to also impact serotonin and GABA levels in a similar way to antidepressants.
 There is also a possibility that it may cause withdrawal if a person stops using it.

-It can also interact with medications that affect blood glucose, blood pressure, and the thyroid and is unsuitable during pregnancy.
+It can also interact with medications that affect blood glucose, blood pressure, and the thyroid and is unsuitable during pregnancy or nursing.

 A person should always speak with a doctor before trying a new supplement, especially if they already take medication.